Privacy policy

 Artificial Intelligence ("AI")

-We use artificial intelligence technologies to help automate and improve parts of our services i.e., personalised recommendations and profiling.
+We use artificial intelligence technologies to help automate and improve parts of our services, such as personalised recommendations and profiling.
 These systems may analyse your interactions and preferences.
 Where automated decisions may have significant effects, you have the right to request human intervention, express your views, or contest the decision.
-We rely on Consent, Legitimate interest and Contract performance for processing your personal data when you engage our AI tool.
+We rely on consent, legitimate interest and contract performance for processing your personal data when you engage our AI tool, and on your explicit consent for any health data involved (see "Health data and explicit consent" above).

 5. Security, Encryption & Data Retention